IBM/vpc-vmware-cloud-foundation/README.md

 The `zone_clusters` variable describes the architecture of the deployment, including the *clusters*, *hosts* and *file shares*.

 In this example we will deploy a single cluster with a single host of profile *bx2d-metal-96x384*.
-We can increase the number of hosts or clusters by manipulating this variable.
+You can increase the number of hosts or clusters by manipulating this variable.

 ```hcl
 variable "zone_clusters" {